 - Leather purses

+Wondering what to buy in Rome for family and friends?
+Wonder no longer.
 Take home these Italy souvenirs for everyone in the family, young and old.
-You’ll never be stuck wondering what to buy in Rome for them.

-5. Unique Gifts from Rome – Fun Pasta Packets to take home!
+No. 5: Unique Gifts from Rome – FUN ITALIAN PASTA PACKETS to take home!

-My kids couldn’t believe their eyes when they saw these bags of fun pasta shapes, a la Disney Style.
+My kids couldn’t believe their eyes when they saw these bags of fun Italian pasta shaped as Disney Cars pasta.

-At just over 4 EURO a packet, this was not your normal everyday pasta that’s for sure.
+At just over 4 EURO a packet, this Disney pasta was not your normal everyday pasta that’s for sure.
 Yikes!

-But yep, they went straight into the suitcase for the journey home.
+But yep, these fun Rome food souvenirs went straight into the suitcase for the journey home.

 Continuing on the ‘Souvenirs you eat’ theme, a monster-sized jar of Italian Nutella wouldn’t go astray.
 (Nutella is an everyday food here!)